 Its rough brownish exterior provides excellent camouflage, as it is hard to spot in the wild.
 The notoriety for this colorful crawler comes from its belly, which is surprisingly bright, even in the dead of winter.
 Southern range pet store owners sometimes call this the Oregon Newt, although the southern species are more likely California Newts (Trachia torosa), which have different eyes, teeth, and head patterns.

 Picking up the Newt, I flipped it over, took some iPhone camera shots of it and marveled at its beautiful belly.
-Not attempting to bite me, I thought I was OK handling this slow crawler with my bare hands and I moved it out of the road and onto a nearby rock, safe from traffic.
-What I had not realized was that the skin of the Newt is poisonous, even to the touch.
+Not attempting to bite me, I thought I was OK handling this slow crawler with my bare hands and I moved it out of the road and onto a nearby rock, safe from traffic, never realizing that the skin of the Newt is poisonous, even to the touch.

 Jogging back to my house I wiped some sweat from my brow and my eye started to itch.
 It was hurting pretty much when I walked into the kitchen, so I flushed out my eye with water.
 Luckily it was BCS bowl season and I could laze around the house for the rest of the day.
 I had been cutting onions and garlic earlier in the day for a brisket of beef, so I assumed that those ingredients were the cause of my discomfort.
-My eye felt better in a couple of hours so I did not think much more of it.
+Eye feeling better in a couple of hours, I did not think much more of it.

 Double, Double, Toil and Trouble